lambergmiki/IoT-Summer-2025/README.md

 # Presenting the data

 Below you can see a standard line chart and feed data with typical attributes such as 'data', 'created at' and the possibility to add, download and filter data.
-As I mentioned in #Transmitting the data / connectivity,<- refer to previous chapter here, whats the syntax? the data has been collected in intervals of 30-60 seconds, currently set to a fixed 30 seconds.
+As I mentioned in [#Transmitting the data / connectivity](#Transmitting-the-data-/-connectivity), the data has been collected in intervals of 30-60 seconds, currently set to a fixed 30 seconds.

 At the time of writing this the data stored is 314kb large, with feed history being capped at 1KB (is this correct)?.
 The data history is not particularly important to me, as long as new data can overwrite the old one and keep me alerted via the webhook, then nothing needs to be adressed.